-- (1) Schools: Horace Mann charter schools shall be funded through the local school district under the terms of the Memorandum of Understanding.
-A Horace Mann charter school shall submit a budget request to the local school district annually, in accordance with the budget schedule of the local school district and no later than April 1st,1.
+- (1) Horace Mann Charter Schools: Horace Mann charter schools shall be funded through the local school district under the terms of the Memorandum of Understanding.
+A Horace Mann charter school shall submit a budget request to the local school district annually, in accordance with the budget schedule of the local school district and no later than April 1.
 Such budget request shall be submitted to the superintendent and school committee of the district in which the charter school is located.
 The school committee shall act on the charter school budget request in conjunction with its approval of the district's overall budget.
 The board of trustees of the Horace Mann charter school may expend such allocation as it sees fit without any further approval by the superintendent or school committee.
-A Horace Mann charter school's budget reductions in the school district, a Horace Mann charter school board of trustees of budget reductions in the school district.
-The Horace Mann charter school board of trustees shall follow the dispute resolution procedures outlined in the Memorandum of Understanding.
-The board of trustees may appeal anya disproportionate budget allocation to the Commissioner, who.
-The Commissioner then shall determine an equitable funding level for the charter school and, if appropriate, shall require the school committee to provide such funding. - (2) EachCommonwealth Charter Schools: Every operating Commonwealth charter school shall receive tuition payments from each school district whose students attend the charter school.
-Such tuition payments shall be equal to the appropriate charter school tuition rate, as determined in accordance with 603 CMR 1.078(2)(a)(3), multiplied by the number of students attending the charter school from the sending district in the current year.
-ForIf any students who attend the charter school for less than the full school year, the tuition payment shall be reduced based on the number of days of enrollment.
-Such tuition payments shall be paid in accordance with 603 CMR 1.08(607(2)(d). - (a) (3)Foundation Budget and Commonwealth Charter Schools: For each sending district, a separate foundation budget dollar amount and charter school tuition rate shall be calculated as follows for each charter school to which the district sends students. - (i) (a) The foundation budget dollar amount shall be calculated, based on the foundation budget factors used for the distribution of Chapter 70 aid in the current year, provided that the out-of-district special education tuition component of the foundation budget shall be excluded from the calculation.
-The student data for this calculation shall be the foundation enrollment information reported by the charter school as of October 1st1 of the prior school year.
+A Horace Mann charter school's budget reductions shall be consistent with the allocation of other public schools in the district.
+In the case of budget reductions in the school district, a Horace Mann charter school board of trustees shall follow the dispute resolution procedures outlined in the Memorandum of Understanding.
+The board of trustees may appeal a disproportionate budget allocation to the Commissioner.
+The Commissioner then shall determine an equitable funding level for the charter school and, if appropriate, shall require the school committee to provide such funding. - (2) Commonwealth Charter Schools: Every operating Commonwealth charter school shall receive tuition payments from each school district whose students attend the charter school.
+Such tuition payments shall be equal to the appropriate charter school tuition rate, as determined in accordance with 603 CMR 1.07(2)(a), multiplied by the number of students attending the charter school from the sending district in the current year.
+If any students attend the charter school for less than the full school year, the tuition payment shall be reduced based on the number of days of enrollment.
+Such tuition payments shall be paid in accordance with 603 CMR 1.07(2)(d). - (a) Foundation Budget and Commonwealth Charter Schools: For each sending district, a separate foundation budget dollar amount and charter school tuition rate shall be calculated as follows for each charter school to which the district sends students. - (i) The foundation budget dollar amount shall be calculated, based on the foundation budget factors used for the distribution of Chapter 70 aid in the current year, provided that the out-of-district special education tuition component of the foundation budget shall be excluded from the calculation.
+The student data for this calculation shall be the foundation enrollment information reported by the charter school as of October 1 of the prior school year.
 The tuition rate shall equal the foundation budget dollar amount divided by the number of students.
 If no students attended a particular charter school from a particular sending district in the prior year, then the sending district's average foundation budget per pupil will be used as the tuition rate.